 The House of Restless Spirits will be open from 7:00pm until 11:00pm on Halloween night.

 Find more October attractions on our Halloween Haunts page.

 - House of Restless Spirits back for 2010 (More on this topic)

 - House of Restless Spirit 2011 (More on this topic)

 - House of Restless Spirits 2012 (More on this topic)

 - Halloween Haunt Odyssey 2013: Restless Spirits and Westchester Park (More on this topic)

-- Last-Minute Halloween Suggestions for October 31, 2011 (More on this topic)
+- Halloween Calamity: No House of Restless Spirits for 2014!
+(More on this topic)